Real, Unbiased World Wide Dream Builders Review from an Ex-MLMer

-But there’s two main issues that many folks have with Amway/WWDB or MLM companies in general:
+But there’s two main issues that many folks have with Amway or any MLM in general:

-- The recruiting aspect of hitting up your friends, family, and perfect strangers to join your business.
+- The recruiting aspect of hitting up your friends, family, and perfect strangers to join your business opportunity.

-- The constant encouragement to attend (and pay for) all the “rah-rah” events and motivational material.
+- The constant encouragement to attend (and pay for) all the hypey “rah-rah” events and motivational material.

 Recruiting issues aside (for now), I’m all for developing a winning mindset and am a big believer that “your network is your net worth.”

-In other words, if you wanna become a successful entrepreneur, you better get around other successful entrepreneurs (online and/or offline).
+If you wanna become a successful entrepreneur, you better get around other successful entrepreneurs.

-But there’s a world of difference between nourishing your mind with positive mentors vs. feeling like you’re being brainwashed into becoming an “Ambot”.
+There’s a world of difference between nourishing your mind with positive mentors vs. feeling like someone’s brainwashing you into becoming an “Ambot”.

 Which is exactly what some peeps feel like after being in an MLM for a while.

-For example, here’s the second half of that sheet above from a WWDB recruiter:
+For example, here’s the second half of that sheet above from a World Wide Dream Builders recruiter:

-Now to be fair, I completely understand that they’re just trying to instill successful habits/routines into the lives of their new recruits.
+I completely understand they’re just trying to instill successful habits and routines into the lives of their new recruits.

 And there’s nothing wrong with that.

-Bottom line is, becoming a successful network marketer in 2018 is a full-time lifestyle — it’s not for part-time dabblers.
+Bottom line: Becoming a successful network marketer in 2023 is a full-time lifestyle — it’s not for part-time dabblers.

-So you better be willing and able to invest a LOT of time and money if you want to make your Amway/WWDB business work.
+So you better be willing and able to invest a LOT of time, money, and hard work if you want to start a successful business with WWDB.

-✓ WWDB is the largest and most successful Amway Motivational Organization.
+✓ World Wide Dream Builders (WWDB) is the largest and most successful Amway Motivational Organization.

-This group is apparently responsible for helping over 500 distributors reach Diamond status in Amway.
+This group is allegedly responsible for helping over 500 distributors reach Diamond status in Amway.

 WWDB has a ton of motivational resources that can help get you to the next level of your MLM business.